CardX: the Leader in Surcharge Compliance & 0% Processing logo

 Frequently Asked Questions

-Doctor's Verdict on CardX: the Leader in Surcharge Compliance & 0% Processing
+Research Note on CardX: the Leader in Surcharge Compliance & 0% Processing

-CardX by Stax is best for businesses in surcharge-eligible jurisdictions that want to legally shift payment processing costs to customers while maintaining operational simplicity.
+CardX by Stax is profile signals for businesses in surcharge-eligible jurisdictions that want to legally shift payment processing costs to customers while maintaining operational simplicity.
 The critical caveat is that surcharging eligibility, compliance requirements, and cost savings are heavily conditional on state law, card network rules, industry classification, and transaction mix—extensive verification with the company and legal counsel is necessary before assuming the advertised 0% cost applies to your specific business.

 • Small to mid-sized businesses in surcharge-eligible states seeking to reduce payment processing costs